Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 Spain is no longer an option.
 The Spanish government closed the Golden Visa program in April 2025 and existing applicants are working through the residual processing.
 Don't believe articles still listing it as available.

-UAE is the better choice for Americans whose primary goal is establishing non-US tax residency rather than acquiring an EU passport.
+UAE may suit Americans whose primary goal is establishing non-US tax residency rather than acquiring an EU passport.
 The UAE has no personal income tax and offers fast residency with relatively low friction, but it does not lead to citizenship and offers no Schengen access.
-For Americans renouncing US citizenship and seeking a low-tax base, UAE is often the right answer.
+Americans considering renunciation or a low-tax base should get specialist tax and legal advice before choosing a route.

-For most Americans whose goal is EU citizenship as a long-term Plan B, Portugal remains the strongest option in 2026 despite the higher cost and the PFIC complexity.
-The five-year citizenship timeline is the shortest in the EU Golden Visa universe, and the program has political stability that the alternatives lack.
+For Americans whose goal is EU citizenship as a long-term Plan B, Portugal remains one of the routes to evaluate in 2026 despite the higher cost and the PFIC complexity.
+The citizenship timeline and program stability should be reviewed against current law and individual circumstances.

 8. What an American should actually do next